Gifted (2017 film)

-Gifted is a 2017 American drama film directed by Marc Webb and written by Tom Flynn.
+Gifted is a 2017 American comedy drama film directed by Marc Webb and written by Tom Flynn.
 It stars Chris Evans, Mckenna Grace, Lindsay Duncan, Jenny Slate and Octavia Spencer.

 The plot follows an intellectually gifted seven-year-old who becomes the subject of a custody battle between her maternal uncle and maternal grandmother.

 The film was released on April 7, 2017, by Fox Searchlight Pictures, and grossed $43 million worldwide.
 At the 23rd Critics' Choice Awards, Grace was nominated for Best Young Actor/Actress.
 The film received positive reviews from critics, who praised the performances of Evans and Grace, but noted its predictability.

 Plot

 In St. Petersburg, Florida, seven-year-old Mary Adler, a mathematical genius, lives with her uncle and de facto guardian, Frank.
 Her best friend is her 43-year-old neighbor, Roberta Taylor.
 Frank, a former philosophy professor and now boat mechanic, feels strongly that Mary should attend a normal elementary school so she can have a normal childhood.

-In first grade, Mary shows remarkable mathematical talent, which impresses her teacher.
+In first grade, Mary shows remarkable mathematical talent, which impresses her teacher, Ms. Stevenson.
 It emerges that Mary's mother, Diane, had been a promising mathematician, dedicated to the Navier–Stokes problem (one of the unsolved Millennium Prize Problems) before taking her own life when Mary was six months old.
 Mary has lived with Frank ever since.

 Despite Mary's initial disdain for average children her own age, and her boredom with their classwork, she begins to bond with them when she brings her one-eyed cat, Fred, for show-and-tell.
 Later, she defends a classmate from a bully on the school bus.
-After she impresses her teacher, Ms. Stevenson, with her arithmetic skills, the principal, having discovered Mary's math talent, encourages Frank to send Mary to a private school for gifted children, offering the opportunity of a scholarship.
+The principal, having discovered Mary's math talent, encourages Frank to send Mary to a private school for gifted children, offering the opportunity of a scholarship.
 Frank turns it down, based on his family's experiences with similar schools.

 The principal contacts Frank's estranged mother and Mary's maternal grandmother, Evelyn.
-Evelyn, a former mathematician herself, believes that people with capabilities such as Mary's have an obligation to use their talents to further help society, and feels that Mary should be specially tutored in preparation for a life devoted to mathematics, as Diane was.
+Evelyn, a former mathematician herself, believes that people with capabilities such as Mary's have an obligation to use their talents to help further society, and feels that Mary should be specially tutored in preparation for a life devoted to mathematics, as Diane was.
 But Frank is adamant that his sister would want Mary to be in a normal school and have the childhood she did not have.